FluidicML/dentrix/DtxSQLBrowser/README.md

 Provisioning options | Install on an HSM
 FIPS 140-2 level 2 HSM | Yes

-You can then upload the CSR downloaded from Azure.
+You can now upload the CSR downloaded from Azure.
 Once the order has been made, the configured recipient will get an email to approve.
 The certificate should be issued shortly after.

-### Back to Azure
+### Final Steps

 Unzip the emailed bundle of certificates.
 Go back to the created certificate entry and click `Certificate Operations`.
 This time you'll click `Merge Signed Request`.
 Specify the organization specific certificate to finish the process.

+Send this same certificate up to Dentrix (through their developer portal) so they can upload it to their servers.
+Once that's finished, applications signed with our certificate should be able to connect through the Dentrix API.